Sathish09-Dev/Interview-questions/devops-interview-ques.md

 # Deployment and Support
 ## 1. ow do you handle failed deployments in production?
 Walk me through your troubleshooting process.

-Here’s a structured and technically confident answer to:

-> **"How do you handle failed deployments in production?
-Walk me through your troubleshooting process."**

 ---

 ### ✅ **Sample Answer – Handling Failed Deployments in Production**